Pan-Canadian-Genome-Library/clinical-submission/docs/model/README.md

 ![Data Model](pcgl-cs-data-model.png)

+## Entities

 > [!NOTE]
-> This Data Model, while interacting with the [Lyric](https://github.com/overture-stack/lyric/) service is a separate entity generated within its own schema, and application specific to the PCGL submission process.

-## Entities
+> This README _only_ describes the data model which is specifically used by the PCGL data model in Clinical Submission.
+>

-This README _only_ describes the data model which is specifically used by the PCGL data model in Clinical Submission.
-For information on other tables within the Clinical Submission process, please take a look at the [Lyric](https://github.com/overture-stack/lyric) repository in the [Overture Stack](https://github.com/overture-stack/lyric), the product Clinical Submission is based upon.
+> For information on other tables within the Clinical Submission process, please take a look at the [Lyric](https://github.com/overture-stack/lyric) repository in the [Overture Stack](https://www.overture.bio/), the product Clinical Submission is based upon.

 ### Study